NicolaWard-SBG/typing-test-react-project/README.md

-## Typing Speed Test - React Coding Challenge
+# Typing Speed Test - React Coding Challenge

 A typing speed test application built with React and TypeScript that challenges users to type sentences as quickly and accurately as possible.

 ## 🎯 Project Overview

-This project was built as a React coding challenge with the following requirements:
+This project was built as a React coding challenge with the following core requirements:

-The Core Requirements were:

 Display The Sentence: Show either a fixed sentence or random quotes from an API Typing Area: User types directly into an input field